annshress/Django-Channels/README.md

 1. No, all your code runs synchronously without any sockets or event loops to block.
 You can use async code within a Django view or channel consumer if you like - for example, to fetch lots of URLs in parallel - but it doesn’t affect the overall deployed site.
 2. There are a couple of other limitations - messages must be made of serializable types, and stay under a certain size limit - but these are implementation details you won’t need to worry about until you get to more advanced usage.
 3. It’s optional for a backend implementation to understand this - after all, it’s only important at scale, where you want to shard the two types differently — but it’s present nonetheless.
-4. `http.request` this is also a channel. what is it. what sorts of messages pass to such channel
+4. `http.request` this is also a channel. what is it. what sorts of messages pass to such channel --- `answer` so it came to notice that like other ws channels, the older http wsgi request are sent to the http.request channel, if left unhandled, this channel layer is routed by default to proper view.

 ## WHAT IS CHANNEL?
 Channel is simply an ordered queue(FIFO).
 Note: it is not a network dedicated pipe or something, though it sounds like that.
 So, multiple users can write to the same channel backend, each of which can be uniquely identified.